Continuous Mott transition in moir\'e semiconductors: role of long-wavelength inhomogeneities

-{\it Outlook.-} Our work illustrates that a minimal model of long-wavelength disorder induced smearing of a continuous bandwidth-tuned MIT at a fixed filling of one electron per unit cell can account for a number of mysteries associated with recent transport experiments \cite{li_continuous_2021}.
+{\it Outlook.-} Our work illustrates that a minimal model of long-wavelength disorder induced smearing of a continuous bandwidth-tuned MIT at half filling can account for a number of mysteries associated with recent transport experiments \cite{li_continuous_2021}.
 However, a number of questions remain.
 For instance, the experiments report evolution of the spin-susceptibility across the same transition and as a function of temperature.
-Since the magnitude of the low-temperature susceptibility does not change significantly across the transition, even within a percolation-based picture the susceptibility for the insulating puddles should be comparable to the metallic puddles.
-If this is not the case, the decreasing volume fraction of metallic puddles below the percolation threshold would lead to a decreasing susceptibility.
-Similarly, the temperature-dependent evolution of the susceptibility, and the associated Pomeranchuk effect, can arise due to the combined effect of intrinsic temperature dependence from individual metallic/insulating puddles and the critical puddles.
+Since the low-temperature susceptibility does not change significantly across the transition, even within a percolation-based picture the susceptibility for the insulating puddles should be comparable to the metallic puddles.
+If this is not the case, the decreasing fraction of metallic puddles below $p_c$ would lead to a decreasing susceptibility.
+Similarly, the temperature-dependent evolution of the susceptibility, and the associated Pomeranchuk effect, can arise due to the combined effect of temperature dependence from metallic/insulating puddles and the critical puddles.
 We leave a detailed theoretical modeling of these observations for future work.
-Future measurements of the local compressibility and NMR will lead to further insights into the meso-scale inhomogeneities in the vicinity of the critical point.
-These experiments likely also hold the key for explaining the origin of the difference in the behavior of electrical transport near a similar continuous MIT, but in a moir\'e transition metal dichalcogenide homobilayer \cite{ghiotto_quantum_2021}.
+Future measurements of the local compressibility and NMR will lead to further insights into the meso-scale inhomogeneities near the MIT.
+These experiments likely also hold the key for explaining the origin of the difference in the behavior of electrical transport near a similar continuous MIT, but in a moir\'e TMD homobilayer \cite{ghiotto_quantum_2021}.

 \acknowledgements

 We thank Kin-Fai Mak and Jie Shan for stimulating discussions, and Tingxin Li for sharing with us the experimental data in Fig.~\ref{fig1}.
 SK and DC are supported by Grant No. 2020213 from the United States Israel Binational Science Foundation (BSF), Jerusalem, Israel.
 TS was supported by US Department of Energy grant DE- SC0008739, and partially through a Simons Investigator Award from the Simons Foundation.
 This work was also partly supported by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651446, TS).